Art on business card is currently on display in New York City at Six Summit Gallery.

 She is currently taking lessons from two highly trained and skilled artists, Hollis Dunlap and Jack Montmeat.
 Lisa is looking to bring the 18th century art training into her current works.
 She is going back to foundational elements found in drawing and bringing those elements into her oil paintings in portraits, figures, and plein air landscapes.
 There is an ethereal quality to plein air landscapes from the 18th and early 19th century that she wishes to capture in her work.
 That requires dedication to the process and training in the foundational elements.
 She plans to spend the rest of 2020 and 2021 studying under artists that can provide direction and guidance.

 Any works sold during 2020 and 2021 go toward funding her training.
 She is taking drawing, charcoal, and oil painting classes in landscapes, figures, and portraits.
-You can follow her progress on her Instagram page and her Facebook page.
+You can follow her progress on her Instagram page.
 She posts works in progress, as well as, completed works.
 You can already see the influences from the training she has had to date in her new works this year.
 In part, that is due to using only five colors to mix all the colors used in her paintings.
 That was learned in Hollis’ class and she enjoys the way her works have a uniformed look as a result.
 She even uses the same five colors in her portraits.

 “My goal is to not sell art, but to study art and in the end if my work sells that’s a plus.
 However, that is not my goal.”
 Lisa M. Sanders